 Certain portions of the following information are derived from and based on the assumptions, qualifications and procedures set out in the Cadia Report.
-For a more detailed overview of the Cadia Operation, please refer to the Cadia Report noted above, which is available under Newcrest's profile on SEDAR at www.sedar.com.
+For a more detailed overview of the Cadia Operation, please refer to the Cadia Report noted above, the Market Release dated August 19, 2021 announcing the Cadia PC1-2 PFS and November 11, 2022 announcing the Cadia PC1-2 Feasibility Study, which are available under Newcrest's profile on SEDAR at www.sedar.com and on Newcrest's website.